-For someone who has not experienced it, the idea of feeling as though you are not actually yourself may seem absurd.
-For those who have experienced it, it not typically described as anything fun.
+For someone who has not experienced dissociation, feeling as though you are not yourself may seem absurd.
+For those who have experienced dissociation, it is not typically described as fun.

-People who experience dissociation are rarely in control of when it occurs, or how it manifests.
-It can leave a person feeling very lost and empty and can produce extreme feelings of anxiety due to the lack of ability to anticipate it.
-The following are some descriptions of the diagnoses that are provided to those who experience varying degrees of dissociation as well as how to deal with dissociation
+People who experience dissociation are rarely in control of when it occurs or how it manifests.
+It can leave a person feeling lost and empty and produce extreme anxiety due to the lack of ability to anticipate it.
+The following are some descriptions of the diagnoses provided to those who experience varying degrees of dissociation and how to deal with dissociation.

 Dissociative Identity Disorder

-This disorder was previously known by the more common term of Multiple Personality Disorder, as periods of dissociation would tend to involve a complete changing of personas.
-Those with DID have the experience of being faded to the background as other, more adaptive, versions of themselves take over and run the show.
+This disorder was previously known by the more common term of Multiple Personality Disorder, as periods of dissociation tend to involve a complete changing of personas.
+Those with DID experience faded to the background as other, more adaptive, versions of themselves take over and run the show.